 Jeff was trial counsel in the landmark patent damages case, Rite-Hite Corp. v.
 Kelley Co., Inc., which was affirmed en banc by the Court of Appeals for the Federal Circuit.

 Jeff has been primary counsel in numerous inter partes review (IPR) proceedings and has argued IPR final hearings before the U.S. Patent Trial and Appeal Board, including for the victorious parties in Illumina, Inc. v.
 The Trustees of Columbia University in the City of New York, IPR2012-00006,- 00007 and -00011 (aff’d Fed.
 Cir.
 2015), and Intelligent Bio-Systems, Inc. v.
 Illumina Cambridge Ltd., IPR2013-00517.

-Jeff was selected for inclusion in The Best Lawyers in America© since 2013 for his work in intellectual property litigation and patent litigation.
-He was also named the 2019 Milwaukee “Lawyer of the Year” for patent litigation by Best Lawyers in America©.
+Jeff was recognized in IAM Patent 1000 – The World’s Leading Patent Practitioners for his work in patent litigation in 2020 and 2021.
+Jeff was selected for inclusion in The Best Lawyers in America© since 2013 for his work in Litigation - Intellectual Property and Litigation - Patent.
+He was also named the Best Lawyers® 2019 Patent Litigation “Lawyer of the Year” in Milwaukee.

 Jeff has been an adjunct professor at the Marquette University Law School, where he taught Intellectual Property Litigation.

 Jeff is a graduate of the Ohio State University (B.S., mathematics, 1985) and the Marshall-Wythe School of Law of the College of William and Mary (J.D., 1988).

 He is admitted to practice in Wisconsin, the U.S. Courts of Appeal for the Seventh and Federal Circuits, and before the U.S. Patent and Trademark Office.